-The mission of the University of the Incarnate Word Doctor of Physical Therapy programs is to educate physical therapists as primary health care professionals who are prepared to function in diverse global environments as knowledgeable, competent, compassionate, caring, resourceful, confident, ethical, and legal practitioners.
+The mission of the University of the Incarnate Word School of Physical Therapy is to innovatively educate physical therapists who, through skilled, reflective, patient-centered practice, optimize movement and wellness for the common good of society.

-Entry-Level DPT Program
+Entry-Level Doctor of Physical Therapy (DPT) Program

-The entry-level curriculum consists of 122 credit hours over 33 months (eight (8) semesters or four (4) academic years) including 44 weeks of professional practice education.
+The entry-level curriculum consists of 122 credit hours over 33 months (8 semesters or 4 academic years) including 44 weeks of professional practice education.
 The entry-level DPT program uses problem-based learning (PBL), a rigorous, highly structured teaching methodology which places the student in a position of active responsibility for learning and mastering content.
-In small groups, the student learns new material by confronting and solving problems in the form of a clinical patient case.
-Students will work in groups of 7-8 with a tutor who will facilitate discussion and ask questions to ascertain that students are learning the material to the appropriate breadth and depth required of an entry level physical therapist.
-The curriculum includes extensive laboratory experiences as well as professional topic seminars which complement and reinforce content learned in PBL sessions.
+In small groups, the student learns by exploring clinical patient cases.
+Students work in groups of 7 or 8 with a tutor who facilitates discussion and asks guiding questions to ascertain that students are acquiring and integrating knowledge to the appropriate breadth and depth required of an entry-level physical therapist.
+The curriculum includes foundational sciences and patient/client management laboratory experiences as well as professional topic seminars which complement and reinforce content learned in PBL sessions.